FMTools/FeatureIDE-wiki/Feature-Attributes.md

 <img src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/FeatureAttributes/FM_AttributesView_ADD2.png" alt="FM_AttributesView_Filter.png" width=48%/>

 ### 2.2 Remove Attribute
-Right-clicking an attribute open a context-menu with the entry 'Remove feature attribute'.
+Right-clicking an attribute opens a context-menu with the entry 'Remove feature attribute'.
 After clicking on the operation the selected attribute is removed.

 <img src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/FeatureAttributes/FM_AttributesView_REMOVE1.png" alt="FM_AttributesView_Filter.png" width=48%/>
 <img src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/FeatureAttributes/FM_AttributesView_REMOVE2.png" alt="FM_AttributesView_Filter.png" width=48%/>

 ### 2.3 Recursive Attributes
 Recursive attributes are inherited to every decendant feature.
-They can be used to represent attributes for a group of features.
-Without creating the attribute manually for every descendant.
+They can be used to represent attributes for a group of features without creating the attribute manually for every descendant.
 To make an attribute recursive just activate the recursive checkbox.
 All recursive attributes are then added to the descendants.
 You can only mark an attribute as recursive when there exists no attribute with the same name on any descendant.

 <img src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/FeatureAttributes/FM_AttributesView_RECURSIVE1.png" alt="FM_AttributesView_Filter.png" width=48%/>
 <img src="https://github.com/FeatureIDE/FeatureIDE/wiki/Assets/FeatureAttributes/FM_AttributesView_RECURSIVE2.png" alt="FM_AttributesView_Filter.png" width=48%/>